-This is a three-position, key-operated switch.
-The key can be removed from the switch when it is in the OFF or LOCK position.
+This is a four-position, key-operated switch.
+The key can be removed from the switch when it is in the OFF.
+LOCK. or A position.

-A. Ignition Switch/Steering Lock
+- A. Ignition Switch/Steering Lock

 - B. ON position

 - C. OFF position

 - D. LOCK position

+- E. A position

+OFF Engine off.
+Electrical circuits off.
 ON Engine on.
 All electrical equipment can be used.
-OFF Engine off.
-Electrical circuits off.
 LOCK Steering locked.
 Engine off.
 Electrical circuits off.
+Steering locked.
+Engine off.
+Turn signals can be used.
+Other electrical circuits off.

-O The tail, city and license plate lights are on whenever the ignition key is in the "ON" position.
+O The city, tail and license plate lights are on whenever the ignition key is in the ON position.
 One headlight goes on when the starter button is released after starting the engine.
 To avoid battery discharge, always start the engine immediately after turning the ignition key to "ON".